 Thursday, August 21, 2008

 For many centuries, the biggest materialistic brains have been trying to understand the intricacies of the universe, its atomic constitution, its origin, development and dissolution, but whatever was obtained so far is just a drop of relative knowledge from an ocean of immeasurable knowledge, both phenomenal and noumenal.
-There are different methods to get different results, and it should not be a surprise if by using the wrong method one gets something distinct from the expected.
-That ocean of knowledge is accessible only to those who take to the proper method, i.e., sabda-pramana-hearing the Vedic knowledge from the parampara system, and not otherwise.
+There are different methods to obtain different results, and it should not be a surprise if by using the wrong method one obtains something distinct from the expected.
+That ocean of knowledge is accessible only to those who take to the proper method, i.e., sabda-pramana, hearing the Vedic knowledge from the parampara system, and not otherwise.

 >>> Ref.
 VedaBase => SB 2.7.43-45, purport